lawsonfulton/personal-site-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Lawson Fulton is a multidisciplinary computer scientist and recent M.Sc grad with over four years experience in industry.
+Lawson is a multidisciplinary computer scientist and recent M.Sc grad with over four years experience in industry.
 Leveraging skills in machine learning, graphics, numerical simulation, optimization, geometry-processing, and web development.